2009–10 Tottenham Hotspur F.C. season: Month summary

 December began with a trip to Old Trafford to face Manchester United in the League Cup quarter-final.
 Spurs lost 2–0 courtesy of two long-range goals from Darron Gibson to put the incumbent champions into the semi-final at Tottenham's expense.

 Tottenham's first league game of the month was to journey to Merseyside to face Everton.
 Early into the second half, Spurs took the lead through Jermain Defoe and then quickly doubled their lead through a diving header from Michael Dawson.
-Everton began to fight back and clawed a goal back through Louis Saha, followed minutes later by the equalising goal from Tim Cahill to end the game at 2–2, with the two teams sharing the points following a last minute penalty miss from Defoe.
+Everton began to fight back and clawed a goal back through Louis Saha, followed minutes later by the equalising goal from Tim Cahill to end the game at 2–2, with the two teams sharing the points following a last-minute penalty miss from Defoe.
 Six days later, Tottenham faced Wolverhampton Wanderers at White Hart Lane.
-In a tight game, Wolves took all three points with a header from Kevin Doyle in the third minute with Tottenham unable to break down Wolves' defence.
+In a tight game, the Wolves took all three points with a header from Kevin Doyle in the third minute with Tottenham unable to break down Wolves' defence.

 Tottenham then competed against fellow top-four hopefuls Manchester City in a home fixture.
 Tottenham took the lead towards the end of an even first half with Niko Kranjčar volleying the ball home following a Peter Crouch knock-down.
-Spurs then doubled their lead nine minutes into the second half with Jermain Defoe bagging the second; a long-kick out from goalkeeper Heurelho Gomes was met by Peter Crouch who headed the ball down for strike partner Defoe to steer the ball in the net.
+Spurs then doubled their lead nine minutes into the second half with Jermain Defoe bagging the second; a long kick out from goalkeeper Heurelho Gomes was met by Peter Crouch who headed the ball down for strike partner Defoe to steer the ball in the net.
 Spurs sealed the win in extra time with a sweeping move, following a through ball from Aaron Lennon; Kranjčar squeezed through the City defence before poking the ball through Shay Given's legs to earn a 3–0 win.

 Three days later, Spurs made the trip to Ewood Park to face Blackburn Rovers.
 Tottenham took the lead moments before half-time, Peter Crouch earning the lead with a headed goal.
 Spurs then grounded out the win after Crouch scored his second following a through-ball from Jermaine Jenas to win the game 2–0.
 For the Boxing Day fixture, Spurs travelled across London to face Fulham.
 The two teams played out a 0–0 draw to share the points on the day.

 Tottenham ended the month, year and decade with a home fixture against London rivals West Ham in which Spurs won 2–0.
 Tottenham took the lead early with the returning Luka Modrić scrambling the ball home in the 11th minute before Jermain Defoe closed the game with a well-struck volley late in the match to put Spurs in the UEFA Champions League places of the Premier League table as they entered 2010.